ape-harmony-p2c/ape_harmony_p2p/marketing_strategy.md

 BUSINESS MODEL
 Percentage of raised funds

 MARKET SIZE: Kickstarter is the top fundraising plactform outside Crypto: https://growjo.com/company/Kickstarter.
-The NFT market generated around $24.7 billion worth of organic trading volume in 2022 across blockchain platforms and marketplaces.
-If a modest 10% use our platform as a form of funding to generate community support and engagement, we have an estimated $2.47B in transaction volume and we monetize a percentage of it.
+According to Decrypt, "The NFT market generated around $24.7 billion worth of organic trading volume in 2022 across blockchain platforms and marketplaces..."
+If a modest 10% of the total market, uses our platform as a form of funding to generate community support, pre-sales and engagement, we have an estimated $2.47B in transaction volume and our revenue would be a percentage of that.

 KEY FEATURES
 All actions are shareable on social media.